rparree/jboss-drools-demos/README.md

 # jboss-drools-demos

-The project contains both a maven pom and a sbt built file ([SBT 0.13](http://www.scala-sbt.org/release/docs/Getting-Started/Setup.html)).

 At this point running from sbt no longer works.
- It did work, but having again some problems (different ones this time)
+ It did work, but having again some problems (different ones this time).
+Therefore this project has a Maven pom file instead.

 ## List of demos